 • The operating system user pem is created while installing the PEM server.
-The PEM server web application is a WSGI application, which runs under Apache HTTPD.
-The pem application data and the session is saved to this user's home directory.
+The PEM application data and the session is saved to this user's home directory.

-7.3.9 Installing Postgres Enterprise Manager server on Ubuntu 22.04 x86\64
+7.2.7 Installing Postgres Enterprise Manager server on Ubuntu 22.04 x86\64